tobias-barakaa/what-happens-when/README.rst

 functions (``interrupt handlers``) which are supplied by the kernel.
 When an interrupt arrives, the CPU indexes the IDT with the interrupt vector and runs the appropriate handler.
 Thus, the kernel is entered.

+// continuation

+Interrupt Handling in the Operating System:

+When the keyboard (or any hardware device) sends signals on its interrupt request line (IRQ), it triggers an interrupt within the computer's hardware.

+The interrupt controller, often referred to as the Programmable Interrupt Controller (PIC) in traditional PC architecture, maps this hardware interrupt to an "interrupt vector," which is simply an integer value that identifies the specific interrupt.

+The CPU, upon receiving the interrupt signal, consults a data structure called the "Interrupt Descriptor Table" (IDT).
+The IDT is a part of the operating system's kernel and contains entries for various interrupt vectors.

+Each entry in the IDT points to a specific function or routine known as an "interrupt handler."
+These interrupt handlers are provided by the kernel and are responsible for managing the specific hardware or software interrupt.

+When an interrupt arrives, the CPU indexes the IDT with the interrupt vector obtained from the interrupt controller.
+This indexing process identifies the appropriate interrupt handler associated with that vector.

+The CPU then transfers control to the identified interrupt handler routine, effectively "jumping" to that part of the kernel's code.
+This transition is what's meant by "the kernel is entered."

+Inside the interrupt handler, the kernel can perform various tasks related to the specific interrupt.
+In the case of a keyboard interrupt, the kernel will handle processing the keycode received from the keyboard.

+The kernel may perform tasks such as decoding the keycode, determining which key was pressed, and making this information available to the appropriate software layers, such as device drivers or user-level applications.

+Once the interrupt handler has completed its tasks, it typically invokes an "interrupt return" instruction, which transfers control back to the point in the program where the interrupt occurred.
+This allows the CPU to resume executing the previous instructions.

 (On Windows) A ``WM_KEYDOWN`` message is sent to the app
 --------------------------------------------------------